DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-05-31-access-to-multiple-organisations.md

 date: 2019-05-31
 ---

 Providers can already [manage multiple organisations from a single account](/publish-teacher-training-courses/multiple-organisations).
 But only providers who have this set up will know about this feature.
-There are users who don’t know they can do this who are using multiple logins to manage organisations.
+There are users who do not know they can do this who are using multiple logins to manage organisations.

 We discovered this while researching with accredited bodies: [Research video](https://lookback.io/watch/xG4kWc75pZTTj5pgb?t=3m37.92s)